Insurance Pet Insurance

 Cons of peer-to-peer insurance

-- Not available everywhere: Although Lemonade is expanding, it’s still not available in all states, and there are few other options for P2P insurance available.
+• Not available everywhere: Although Lemonade is expanding, it doesn't offer all of its policy types in every state, and there are few other options for P2P insurance available.

-- Not always the least expensive option: Several factors go into determining your premium, so some customers may find less expensive rates with a more traditional insurance provider.
-That’s especially true if you’re getting a multi-policy discount from that traditional provider.
-Lemonade only offers a few types of insurance, so you can only bundle pet and renters or homeowners insurance.
+• Not always the least expensive option: Several factors go into determining your premium, so some customers may find less expensive rates with a more traditional insurance provider.
+That's especially true if you're getting a multi-policy discount from that traditional provider.
+Lemonade only offers certain types of insurance in each state, so you may have limited options for bundling.
 In contrast, other companies may be able to offer significant discounts for a home and car insurance bundle.

 FAQs